George and Georgette

 George and Georgette (French: Georges et Georgette) is a 1934 German comedy film directed by Roger Le Bon and Reinhold Schünzel and starring Julien Carette, Meg Lemonnier and Anton Walbrook.
 It is the French-language version of the film Victor and Victoria.

+Synopsis

 A woman pretends to be a male female impersonator and enjoys great success on the stage, but has trouble concealing her secret when she falls in love.